asastats/docs/code-of-conduct.md

 * **DAO discussions**: discussions that are conducted in the [official repository](https://github.com/asastats/dao-discussion/discussions) and are not related to any internal ASA Stats issues

-* **Official discussions**: discussions that have a related budget and participation in them in a way that contributions to their outcome will be rewarded.
+* **Official discussions**: dcommunity-based discussions where meaningful participation is rewarded.
 The preferred channel for official discussions is the [ASA Stats subreddit](https://www.reddit.com/r/asastats/).
-A Tasker’s participation in the official discussions (or in any other subproject) has no connection whatsoever with their Tasker role.
+A Tasker’s participation in official discussions (or in any other sub-project) has no connection whatsoever with their Tasker role.

-* **Other discussions**: basically everything else in our official channels.
-The exception to this are places like the #off-topic channel in our Discord for chatting without any benefit to the project, its users, or the community.
+* **Other discussions**: everything else in ASA Stats official channels.
+The exception: places like the #off-topic Discord channel used for chatting without any benefit to the project or the community.

 # Role of a Tasker
-A Tasker is a member of the ASA Stats community whose main duty is to react to community members' requests and discussions, while efficiently recording and cataloging entries into a tracking system for developers to process.
+A Tasker is a member of the ASA Stats community whose main duty is to react to the community’s requests, recording and cataloging community discussions and contributions into a tracking system for developers to process, implement and reward.

 # Minimal conditions to become a Tasker